cerorziks/Influenza_RCDC/README.md

 ### Assembly
 Assemble the fastq files using denovo assembler SpAdes and BLAST (blastn) contigs for reference Assemby.
-For denovo assembly: SpAdes
+1. For denovo assembly: SpAdes

-For reference based assembly: BBMap
+2. For reference based assembly: BBMap

-Mean Coverage:Minimum requirement for influenza 1000
+Note: Mean Coverage:Minimum requirement for influenza is 1000